osmedeus/documentation/src/installation/running-your-first-scan.md

 :fontawesome-solid-scroll: __Example inputs__: `example.com` , `target.co.uk`

-!!! example "If your input is `sub.example.com` and you are aware that there are **NOT** many subdomains associated with it (such as `another.sub.example.com`), then it may not approriate to run the `general` workflow."
+!!! warning "If your input is `sub.example.com` and you are aware that there are **NOT** many subdomains associated with it (such as `another.sub.example.com`), then it may not approriate to run the `general` workflow."

 **1. If you desire a comprehensive scan that encompasses subdomain enumeration, DNS probing, and vulnerability scanning**